Texas Tech University

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to ensure that graduate enrollment corresponds closely with the use of faculty time and other university resources.

-REVIEW: This OP will be reviewed in March of even-numbered years by the Dean of the Graduate School and the Graduate Council with substantive revisions forwarded to the Provost and Senior Vice President.
+REVIEW: This OP will be reviewed every two years after publication by the Dean of the Graduate School and the Graduate Council with substantive revisions forwarded to the Provost and Senior Vice President.

 POLICY/PROCEDURE